 The initial public offering price of our common stock is substantially higher than the pro forma net tangible book value per share of our common stock before giving effect to this offering.
-Accordingly, if you purchase our common stock in this offering, you will incur immediate substantial dilution of approximately \$6.48 per share, based on an assumed initial public offering price of \$15.50 per share, the midpoint of the estimated price range set forth on the cover of this prospectus, and our pro forma as adjusted net tangible book value as of March 31, 2020.
-In addition, following this offering, purchasers in this offering will have contributed approximately 44.7% of the total gross consideration paid by stockholders to us to purchase shares of our common stock through March 31, 2020, but will own only approximately 37.0% of the shares of common stock outstanding immediately after this offering.
+Accordingly, if you purchase our common stock in this offering, you will incur immediate substantial dilution of approximately \$7.07 per share, based on the initial public offering price of \$17.00 per share, and our pro forma as adjusted net tangible book value as of March 31, 2020.
+In addition, following this offering, purchasers in this offering will have contributed approximately 51.1% of the total gross consideration paid by stockholders to us to purchase shares of our common stock through March 31, 2020, but will own only approximately 41.0% of the shares of common stock outstanding immediately after this offering.
 Furthermore, if the underwriters exercise their option to purchase additional shares or outstanding options are exercised, you could experience further dilution.
-For a further description of the dilution that you will experience immediately after this offering, see the section titled "Dilution."
+For a further description of the dilution that you will experience immediately after this offering."